Code-Institute-Submissions/cimp4-kool-data/README.md

 #### Cross-Device and Browser Testing
 The browser that I used for developing in GitPod was Chrome.
 However, I tested on Safari and Mozilla Firefox which didn't show any issues.
 As the most important approach being Mobile First Approach, it was important to test the responsiveness on different devices and browser simulators.
+Website used for testing responsivenes [Am I Responsive ?](http://ami.responsivedesign.is/#)

 #### Devices tested on included: